 22. RELATED PARTY TRANSACTION

 The Company has a well-defined process of identification of related parties and transactions with related parties, its approval and review process.
-The Policy on Related Party Transactions as formulated by the Audit Committee and the Board is hosted on the Companys website and can be assessed at under Policy tab at www.pakka.com/investors.
+The Policy on Related Party Transactions as formulated by the Audit Committee and the Board is hosted on the Companys website and can be accessed at under the Policy tab at www.pakka.com/investors.
 As required under Regulation 23 of the Listing Regulations, the Audit Committee has defined the material modification and has been included in the said Policy.

-All contracts, arrangements and transactions entered by the Company with related parties during FY 2024 (including any material modification thereof), were in the ordinary course of business and on an arms length basis and were carried out with prior approval of the Audit Committee.
+All contracts, arrangements and transactions entered into by the Company with related parties during FY 2025 (including any material modification thereof), were in the ordinary course of business and on an arms length basis and were carried out with prior approval of the Audit Committee.
 All related party transactions that were approved by the Audit Committee were periodically reported to the Audit Committee.
-Prior approval of the Audit Committee was obtained periodically for the transactions which were planned and/or repetitive in nature and omnibus approvals were also taken as per the policy laid down for unforeseen transactions.
+Prior approval of the Audit Committee was obtained periodically for the transactions that were planned and/or repetitive in nature and omnibus approvals were also taken as per the policy laid down for unforeseen transactions.

 None of the contracts, arrangements and transactions with related parties, required approval of the Board/ Shareholders under Section 188(1) of the Act and Regulation 23(4) of the Listing Regulations.

 None of the transactions with related parties falls under the scope of Section 188(1) of the Act.
-The information on transactions with related parties pursuant to Section 134(3) (h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014 in Form AOC-2 does not apply to the Company for the FY 2024 and hence the same is not provided.
-The details of the transactions with related parties during FY 2024 are provided in the accompanying financial statements.
+The information on transactions with related parties pursuant to Section 134(3) (h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014 in Form AOC-2 does not apply to the Company for the FY 2025 and hence the same is not provided.
+The details of the transactions with related parties during FY 2025 are provided in the accompanying financial statements.

 23. CORPORATE SOCIAL RESPONSIBILITY (CSR)